Hipepper/antiVM/README.md

 This antiVM.rules is based on an extension of [here](https://github.com/Yara-Rules).
 Then, using the [al-khaser](https://github.com/LordNoteworthy/al-khaser) to test and enrich the rules.

 Unfortunately, the al-khaser don not provide release any more.
-You can find the in this repo.
+You can find this in this repo.

 # How to use

-Just put the antiVM.py and antiVM.rules in your ida7.x  plugins directory and here we go.
+Just put the `antiVM.py` and `antiVM.rules` in your `ida7.x  plugins` directory and here we go.

 Before using the plugin you must install the python Yara module:`pip install yara-python`